SpikeHD/Dorion/CONTRIBUTING.md

    ```
 3. Setup Dorion debug to [think it's portable](#set-up-Dorion-to-think-the-debug-version-is-portable) (if desired)
 4. Start Dorion like [above](#testing-changes-in-dorion)
+5. Disable Dorion plugin in "Performance & Extras"
-5. Copy the contents of whichever plugin you're testing via `./dist/plugins/plugin.js` into the Shelter "Add Plugin" menu.
+6. Copy the contents of whichever plugin you're testing via `./dist/plugins/plugin.js` into the Shelter "Add Plugin" menu.
 Remember to disable the default version
 of whichever you are testing, if needed.